Bhoot and Friends

 Bhoot and Friends is a 2010 Indian horror-comedy film directed by Karanjeet "Kittu" Saluja.
 The film has got "U" certificate by CBFC.
-The film opened up to negative reviews and was a box-office disaster, collecting same amount as budget of 1.5 crore.
+The film opened up to negative reviews and was a box-office disaster.

 Synopsis

-The film revolves around four kids on summer holidays at their maternal grandmother's home.
-They meet a friendly ghost with magical powers who helps them in finding a precious treasure called "Neelmani Ka Khazana".
+The film revolves around four children spending their summer holidays at their maternal grandmother's home.
+They encounter a friendly ghost with magical powers who helps them find a precious treasure called "Neelmani Ka Khazana".